kyoshidajp/bundler-alive/README.md

 $ bundle-alive -G /path/to/Gemfile.lock
 ```

+## Exceeding rate limit

-In some cases, the following error is output.
+In some cases, the following error may be output.

 ```
 Too many requested!
 Retry later.